tswilliamson/prizoop/README.md

 Prizoop is a Game Boy emulator for the Casio Prizm series graphing calculator, with intense focus on optimization and decent feature set for the target device.
 As such, it is not a very accurate emulator but is very fast and compatible.

-It goes its name because it started out as a fork of the multiplatform Game Boy emulator, Cinoop, by CTurt.
+It got its name because it started out as a fork of the multiplatform Game Boy emulator, Cinoop, by CTurt.
 It has since undergone significant rewrites and improvements, and shares some of the cpu code, organization and constructs from Cinoop, but for the most part resembles Cinoop much less than a normal fork.

-Currently 100% C with a bit of direct register usage for the Prizm, and will likely feature a bit of assembly language hopefully soon :-)

 ## Install

-Copy the .g3a file and entire Prizoop folder from this repository to your Casio Prizm calculator's root path when linked via USB.
+Copy the .g3a file and the Prizoop folder from this repository to your Casio Prizm calculator's root path when linked via USB.
 Gameboy roms (.gb) also should go inside of the root directory.

 ## Support